Chart Color Schemes

 Salisbury faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 12.8%, compared to the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.5%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.0%).
-Trade and technical skills are prevalent, with 32.7% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (25.4%).
+The area's university qualification rate is 12.8%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 9.5%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.0%).
+Vocational credentials are prevalent, with 32.7% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (25.4%).
+Educational participation is high, with 30.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education